Hamburger Menu: alternatives to mobile UI’s most controversial pattern

 Watch Sheena Iyengar’s TED talk on decision fatigue

 Sounds great, doesn’t it?
 But hold up.
-Fact is, hamburgers have been shown to create some major headaches when it comes to user engagement.
+Fact is, hamburger menus have been shown to create some major headaches when it comes to user engagement.
 CTO of zeebox (now Beamly) Anthony Rose, writing in The Next Web, reveals that when his mobile app took the plunge and swapped over from tabbed navigation to ‘hidden-drawers’ like the hamburger, user engagement fell by 50%.

 Why such a drastic decline?
 “The hamburger contributes to the reduction of discoverability of functions, because its contents are hidden by default; this means the user misses out on interesting functionality,” explains Justinmind‘s own UX-UI Designer Sergi Arevalo.
 “When users are starting out with a new app, they tend to try things out more if the app has a navigation menu rather than just a hamburger.”